Skwxwú7mesh Úxwumixw Ns7éyxnitm ta Sneẇéyalh

 Xwemelch’stn Etsímxwawtxw, Capilano Littlest One’s School K4 – Grade 2

 Many members have expressed a desire to see Squamish Language offered in at the school.
 In the Physical Development Plan, Phase 2: Community Consultation, November 1996, members stated that an on-reserve school should use the Squamish language as the medium of instruction.
 The quality of Squamish children’s education must reflect and express our language and culture, which are inseparable in the teaching and learning process.
 It is with this intent that we make this submission to move towards a Squamish Nation Immersion school to reverse the tide of language loss.

 The Developmental Standard Certificate for Squamish Language Cohort

-This winter and spring term, the development of the next level of the DSTC course content and design is ongoing with the pilot for the audio/transcription course as part of the Diploma courses that will follow the Certificate training.
+The development of the next level of the DSTC course content and design is ongoing with the pilot for the audio/transcription course as part of the Diploma courses that will follow the Certificate training.
 Further professional development training will proceed in a Total Physical Response (TPR) and mentoring for Master/Apprentice as Diploma course requirements.

 The Squamish Nation Department of Education Archives